Author Guidelines

 app. = appendix

-- Separate primary sources from secondary literature, and list web sources (webography) in a distinct section.
+- Primary sources, secondary literature, and webography must be clearly separated into distinct sections.
 Each webography entry must include the date of last access.

-- In the bibliography (unlike in footnote references), list the author’s surname first, followed by their given name, separated by a comma.
+- In the bibliography (unlike in footnotes), the author’s surname precedes the first name, separated by a comma.

 Examples: